 You will see a re-occurring theme in my recipes: I strive to keep them nutritious, ingredients simple, and prep tasks fast – with a family, pets, job and more – nutritious, simple and fast are three essential requirements.

 My interest in eating whole foods actually did begin in my college days.
-As a biology/biochem major, I quickly realized the technical health benefits of eating only plant-based foods.
+As a biology/biochem with emphasis on immunology major, I quickly realized the technical health benefits of eating only plant-based foods.
 I even took classes in dietary science (how food impacts the body) and culinary science (the science behind cooking).

 My minor was in immunology so food’s impact on health became very clear to me.
 And then I realized – as I was stuffing a pizza into my face during an all nighter – that I wasn’t eating very well.